BaamPark/RAG-Project/readme.md

-# RAG Project
+# Full-stack RAG Project

 <!-- import image from img/diagram.png -->
 ![Image description](img/diagram.png)
-This project is a frontend interface for a Retrieval-Augmented Generation (RAG) system.
+This project is a full-stack interface for a Retrieval-Augmented Generation (RAG) system.
 Users enter a namespace, upload PDFs, and ask questions to interact with a backend powered by FastAPI and Pinecone.

 ## Next plans
 - Implement database where userID, password, and namespace are stored